Facebook Will Share Copies of Political Ads Purchased by Russian Sources With the US Congress - Slashdot

 Re: (Score:2)

+I think that narrative is coming apart at the seams right now so they will have to drop it.
+It looks like this laser like focus on this might result in a couple of the popular democrats getting burned.
+There is mounting evidence that the intelligence services where improperly used by the past administration to target their political opponents, which if true, would make Watergate look like a circus side show...

+Now we hear that the russkies purchased Facebook ads?
+Unless it can be proven they coordinated

 Five bucks, NONE will be democrats!
-(Score:2)
+(Score:1)

+Even closer than that, one of Hillary's closest advisors, John Pedesta, had intimate ties with Russia.
+If the issue is election manipulation, why is he not being looked at?
+And how did Hillary go from being so broke upon leaving the White House that they had to try stealing the china, to being a multimillionaire a few years later?

 Much ado about nothing (Score:2)